-We put our canoe in at Mallard’s Rest and paddle out into the middle of the Yellowstone River.
+We put our canoe in at Mallard’s Rest in Livingston, Montana, and paddle out into the middle of the Yellowstone River.
 Cottonwoods lining the bank are just budding out and perfuming the air.
 The mountains are shrouded in a rare mist—more silhouette than three-dimensional behemoths.

-Its free-flowing nature makes the Yellowstone one of the greatest trout streams in the world and it’s partly the fish that drew us here today.
-Brown, rainbow and native cutthroat trout tease us as we cast flies with anticipation.
+On top of the epic scenery, its free-flowing nature makes the Yellowstone one of the most significant trout streams in the world, and it’s partly the fish that drew us here today.
+Brown, rainbow, and native cutthroat trout tease us as we cast flies with anticipation.

 It’s not all budding trees and pretty birds, of course.
 Cows come down to the river to drink and erode the bank.
 Noxious weeds, such as thistle and mullein, crowd out natives in places.
 Still, the good outweighs the bad.

-The Paradise Valley is more than just its river.
+The Paradise Valley is more than just its river, though.
 To the west lies the Gallatin Range, to the east the Absarokas, to the north the Crazies.
-Shaggy snowcapped peaks are fronted by bison-rump foothills; herds of mule deer, elk, and pronghorn form silhouettes against the rich rolling farmland.
+Bison-rump foothills front shaggy snowcapped peaks, and herds of mule deer, elk, and pronghorn form silhouettes against the fertile rolling farmland.

 Fortunately, we can’t see anyone from the river.
 We pull the canoe over to an island for lunch and spot deer tracks in the sand.
 Other than the hum of the two-lane highway about a mile away, all is quiet.
-Motorized boats aren’t allowed on the Yellowstone, but many places would be too shallow for them anyway.
+Motorized boats aren’t allowed on the Yellowstone River, but many places in Montana would be too shallow for them anyway.